microsoft/nni/docs/en_US/hpo_benchmark_stats.rst

 As an example, we ran the "nnismall" benchmark with the random forest search space on the following 8 tuners: "TPE", "Random", "Anneal", "Evolution", "SMAC", "GPTuner", "MetisTuner", "DNGOTuner".
 For convenience of reference, we also list the search space we experimented on here.
-Note that the way in which the search s[ace is written may significantly affect hyperparameter optimization performance, and we plan to conduct further experiments on how well NNI built-in tuners adapt to different search space formulations using this benchmarking tool.
+Note that the way in which the search space is written may significantly affect hyperparameter optimization performance, and we plan to conduct further experiments on how well NNI built-in tuners adapt to different search space formulations using this benchmarking tool.